YoeDistro/yoe-distro/README.md

 Motivation
 ----------

-This build template is designed to be used for product build systems (used to build product software), and thus has the following goals:
+This build template is designed to be used for production build systems (used to build product software), and thus has the following goals: